adkap2/Stock_Analysis/README.md

 <img src="figures/GME_Mentions_vs_Day_Change_Norm.png" alt="alt text" width=400 height=300>

 This scatter plot shows the similarities between change in daily number of mentions and daily stock day change.
-After dropping obvious outlier, it is clear that for every change in daily mentions, an expected similar change will occur in GME stock value.
+After dropping obvious outliers, it is clear that for every change in daily mentions, an expected similar change will occur in GME stock value.

 ### AMC